fictzio/rpg-markdown/parsing.md

 Stats: Strength 2, Agility 5, Wits 3, Empathy 4
 ```

-If a list follows a [Named header trigger](#header-trigger) it is also considered an object.
+If a list follows a [Named header trigger](#header-trigger) pattern it is also considered an object.
+In this example the game system has a header trigger for `protective gear` to be recognized as the entity type `armor`

 ```md
 Protective gear